orafaelmatos/node-todo/README.md

 2. **Create Migrations**: Use Prisma to generate and apply migrations.
 3. **Run Docker Compose**: Build and run the Node.js app and PostgreSQL using Docker Compose.
 4. **Interact with the API**: Use the frontend or API client (e.g., Postman) to register, login, and manage todos.

-This project structure and workflow will help organize your code and make it easier to maintain and scale as your application grows.

 ## Getting Started